Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death

 Monjack was buried next to Murphy at Forest Lawn Memorial Park in Hollywood.

 When initial autopsy findings were released in July 2010, his death, too, was attributed to pneumonia and anemia, "just like Brittany," Assistant Chief Coroner Ed Winter said.
-(Also, doctors said his heart was slightly enlarged, but fine.)
+(Also, doctors said his heart was slightly enlarged, but that wasn't a factor.)

 Conspiracy theorists ran amok.